GSA/modernization/pages/report/10-appendix-e.md

 the effectiveness of these controls, comply with NIST standards, DHS directives, and OMB policies, and report certain cybersecurity information to DHS, OMB and to Congress.
-The consolidated network architectures and shared services recommended in this report will need to provide levels of security and transparency that enable agency heads to ensure compliance with FISMA and its related requirements, while also providing technical solutions that fit the needs of multiple agencies.
+The consolidated network architectures, commercial cloud, and shared services recommended in this report will need to provide levels of security and transparency that enable agency heads to ensure compliance with FISMA and its related requirements, while also providing technical solutions that fit the needs of multiple agencies.

 ## The Homeland Security Act’s Federal Intrusion Detection and Prevention System